Niegil-Francis/Personal_Blog/_pages/about.md

 <html>
   <body>
     <h1>M J Niegil Francis</h1>
-    <p> An avid cyclist and music enthusiast.
-I like spending most of my time finding things that tickle my mind.
-Hope you enjoy my take on the topics covered in these blogs!</p>
+    <p> An avid cyclist, music enthusiast, and engineer, I like spending my time finding things that tickle my brain.
+Hope you enjoy my take on the cool AI use cases in these blogs!</p>
   </body>
 </html>